Skip to main content

 Use research results to provide additional context during solution building:

-from src.kapso import Kapso
+from kapso.kapso import Kapso

 kapso = Kapso()

-# Research implementation details
+# Research

-research = kapso.research(
+findings = kapso.research(

 "unsloth FastLanguageModel example",